haashim6760/Bankingapplication/README.md

 # Bankingapplication

-This project operates as a bankking application, and can be used to complete various banking related functions, such as check balance, deposit funds, withdraw funds, and exit.
+This repository operates as a banking application, and can be used to complete various banking related functions, such as check balance, deposit funds, withdraw funds, and exit.